adexdsamson/adexdsamson/README.md

 With a proven track record across various industries, I’ve been fortunate to lead and collaborate on impactful projects:
 - **Frontend Team Lead at Autogon.ai**: Driving innovation in AI and ML interface development.
-- **Mobile Developer at Eapay**: Spearheading fintech solutions with seamless UX and robust security.
+- **Mobile Developer at Ulego**: Spearheading fintech solutions with seamless UX and robust security.
 - **Web Developer at Hillcross College**: Built a collaborative educational platform integrating PDF handling, real-time grading, and student-teacher communication.

 ---